mdavezac/LaDa/sphinx-doc/source/userguide/config.rst

      The actual commandline is executed by :py:func:`execute_program
      <lada.misc.execute_program>`.
 The latter executes via Popen_ a
      commandline obtained through the format_ method of a python string.
-The arguments to format are those mentionned above as well as anything passed on to :py:func:`execute_program <lada.misc.execute_program>`.
+The arguments to format are those mentioned above as well as anything passed on to :py:func:`execute_program <lada.misc.execute_program>`.

      .. _Popen: http://docs.python.org/library/subprocess.html#subprocess.Popen